Infineon/mqtt/README.md

 # MQTT client library

 This repo contains the MQTT client library that can work with the family of Infineon connectivity devices.
-This library uses the AWS IoT device SDK MQTT client library and implements the glue layer that is required for the library to work with CYPRESS&trade; connectivity platforms.
+This library uses the AWS IoT device SDK MQTT client library and implements the glue layer that is required for the library to work with Infineon&trade; connectivity platforms.

 The ModusToolbox&trade; MQTT client code examples download this library automatically, so you don't need to.